Layr-Labs/eigensdk-go/challenger/README.md

         }
       ```

-2. **Task Verification Logic**: Define a function that computes the response for a task and compares it with the operator's response.
+2. **Task Verification Logic**: Define a function that verifies the response for a task, returning `true` for valid tasks.

     ```go
       func isValidSquare(taskIndex uint32, numberToSquare, numberSquared *big.Int) (bool, error) {